MaxBenChrist/tabdata-questions/tab_data_questions.md

-The following list serves as a baseline list of questions that are used to get familiar with new tabular based data sources as a Data Scientists.
+The following list serves as a baseline list of questions that are used to get familiar with new tabular data sources as a Data Scientists.

-# Tabular level:
+# Table level:

 First the different tables themselves and how they relate to each other are under investigation:

 *   Association: How can the different tables be associated?
 How can one construct keys to associate them?
 *   Origin: Where do the different tables originate from?
 This could relate to technical systems, departments or processes.
-*   Construction: Were they joined from other tables or were they create from database dumps?
+*   Construction: Were they joined from other tables or were they created from database dumps?
 *   Stakeholder: How were the tables collected?
 Which organizations, departments or persons were involved?

 #  Column level: